Skip to content

 Read More

-Article by Darcy Pattison
+About Darcy Pattison

 Children’s book author and indie publisher DARCY PATTISON writes award-winning fiction and non-fiction books for children.
 Five books have received starred PW, Kirkus, or BCCB reviews.
 Awards include the Irma Black Honor award, five NSTA Outstanding Science Trade Books, two Eureka!
 Nonfiction Honor book, two Junior Library Guild selections, two NCTE Notable Children’s Book in Language Arts, a Notable Social Studies Trade Book, an Arkansiana Award, and the Susannah DeBlack Arkansas Children’s History Book